forseti-security/forseti-security/_docs/_latest/configure/scanner/descriptions.md

 [`enabled_apis_rules.yaml`](https://github.com/GoogleCloudPlatform/forseti-security/blob/stable/rules/enabled_apis_rules.yaml)
 rule file.

-## Firewall Rules scanner
+## Firewall rules scanner

-Network firewall rules protects your network & organization by only allowing desired traffic into and out of your network.
+Network firewall rules protect your network & organization by only allowing desired traffic into and out of your network.
 The firewall rules scanner can ensure that all your network's firewalls are properly configured.

 For examples of how to define scanner rules for your firewall rules scanner, see the [`firewall_rules.yaml`](https://github.com/GoogleCloudPlatform/forseti-security/blob/stable/rules/firewall_rules.yaml) rule file.

-## Load Balancer Forwarding Rules scanner
+## Load balancer forwarding rules scanner

-Load balancer forwarding rules can be configured to direct unauthorized external traffic to your target instances.
+You can configure load balancer forwarding rules to direct unauthorized external traffic to your target instances.
 The forwarding rule scanner supports a whitelist mode, to ensure each forwarding rule only directs to the intended target instances.